-- CM-1.7.1 Conventional bank licensees must have an effective MIS that captures all on and off-balance sheet credit exposures. - CM-1.7.2 The MIS must enable the senior management to identify any concentrations of risk within the credit portfolio. - CM-1.7.3 The MIS must comprehensively cover reporting of NPLs, including but not limited to the following: - (a) NPL related KPIs and performance against the KPIs; - (b) Forbearance activity levels; - (c) Early warning indicators; - (d) Liquidation, foreclosure, provisions for impairment and write offs; and - (e) Risk adjusted returns and capital implications. - CM-1.7.4 The MIS must be able to aggregate all such credit exposures to a single borrower and also aggregate exposures to groups of accounts under common ownership or control.
-This data must be aggregated in an accurate and timely manner and monitored as part of the licensee's credit risk management process. - The MIS must provide the Board and senior management with timely and forward-looking information on credit risk management to support them in identifying emerging concerns on credit risk as well as in managing credit stress events.
-The MIS must be fit for the purpose of supporting the licensee's day-to-day monitoring of compliance with established policies, procedures and limits. - Risk management reports must be accurate and precise to ensure that conventional bank licensees' Board and senior management can rely, with confidence, on the aggregated information to make critical decisions about risk.
+M-1.7.1 Conventional bank licensees must have an effective MIS that all on and off-balance sheet credit exposures.
+1-1.7.2 The MIS must enable the senior management to ider

+The MIS must enable the senior management to identify any concentrations of risk within the credit portfolio.

+CM-1.7.3 The MIS must comprehensively cover reporting of NPLs, including but not limited to the following:

+- (a) NPL related KPIs and performance against the KPIs; - (b) Forbearance activity levels; - (c) Early warning indicators; - (d) Liquidation, foreclosure, provisions for impairment and write offs; and - (e) Risk adjusted returns and capital implications.

+The MIS must be able to aggregate all such credit exposures to a single borrower and also aggregate exposures to groups of accounts under common ownership or control.
+This data must be aggregated in an accurate and timely manner and monitored as part of the licensee's credit risk management process.

+The MIS must provide the Board and senior management with timely and forward-looking information on credit risk management to support them in identifying emerging concerns on credit risk as well as in managing credit stress events.
+The MIS must be fit for the purpose of supporting the licensee's day-to-day monitoring of compliance with established policies, procedures and limits.

+CM-1.7.6 Risk management reports must be accurate and precise to ensure that conventional bank licensees' Board and senior management can rely, with confidence, on the aggregated information to make critical decisions about risk.